wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     *   (f) every director of the Bank.

-    (3) Any money required for the purposes of this section must be paid out of the Crown Bank Account without further appropriation than this section.
+    (3) Any money required for the purposes of this section must be paid out of a Crown Bank Account without further appropriation than this section.

     (4) The indemnity conferred by subsection (1) extends to legal costs incurred in defending a proceeding.

     (5) Within 12 sitting days of the making of any payment under this section, the Minister must present to the House of Representatives a report which contains details of the circumstances giving rise to the liability of the Crown, the amount of the payment, the person to whom the payment was made and any other relevant matters.

-    Section 179A: inserted, on 21 August 2003, by [section 47][688] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).
+    Section 179A: inserted, on 21 August 2003, by [section 47][689] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).

-    Section 179A(2)(f): added, on 1 November 2006, by [section 10][689] of the Reserve Bank of New Zealand Amendment Act 2006 (2006 No 51).
+    Section 179A(2)(f): inserted, on 1 November 2006, by [section 10][690] of the Reserve Bank of New Zealand Amendment Act 2006 (2006 No 51).

+    Section 179A(3): amended, on 25 January 2005, pursuant to [section 65R(3)][444] of the Public Finance Act 1989 (1989 No 44).

 ##### 180 Amendment to Income Tax Act 1976